Phoenix Hong Kong Channel

 Phoenix Hong Kong Channel is one of the six channels that Phoenix Television operates.
-It was launched on 28 March 2011 in order to serve Chinese viewers in Hong Kong, and it is Phoenix Television's first Yue Chinese-language channel that is available across Hong Kong.
+It was launched on 28 March 2011 in order to serve Chinese viewers in Hong Kong, and it is Phoenix Television's first Cantonese language channel that is available across Hong Kong.
 This channel now broadcasts through cable television and satellite television systems.
-Some of its programmes still broadcasting in Mandarin Chinese.
-97% of the company is owned by a single holder in Beijing Named Vivian Huo, managing director at H&H Capital Partners.
+Some programmes are broadcast in Mandarin Chinese.
+97% of the company is owned by a single holder in Beijing named Vivian Huo, managing director at H&H Capital Partners.

+On 22 April 2024, the channel began broadcasting over-the-air in Hong Kong on channel 85 as part of a lease from TVB, replacing TVB Finance, Sports & Information Channel.